 I hope you liked the demo tutorial, please subscribe to our youtube channel.

-We have now learned how to enable the backup in DigitalOcean cloud, next we are going to see how to keep Ubuntu Cloud server up to date.
+We have now learned how to enable the backup in DigitalOcean cloud, next we are going to see how to keep and maintain Ubuntu Cloud server up to date.